 Corky Sea Finger

-Purple Corky Finger, Deadman's Finger, Moss CoralBriareum asbestinumPhoto © Animal-World: Courtesy David Brough
+Purple Corky Finger, Sea Stalk BriareumBriareum asbestinumPhoto © Animal-World: Courtesy David Brough

-The Corky Sea Finger is a robust beginner's soft coral that is very easy to care for, and reproduce!
+The "furry" Corky Sea Finger is a robust beginner's soft coral.
+It's very easy to care for and reproduce!

-The Briareum genus is very easy to care for and the only requirement is moderate to strong turbulent water flow.
-They are happy with fluorescent lighting, and can handle an acclimation to Metal Halides as well.
-It may be helpful to keep the colony on a rock that isn't connected to any of the rock work, or they may spread and take over some corals.
+The Corky Sea Fingers are happy with fluorescent lighting and can handle acclimation to Metal Halides as well.
 This is a great beginners coral and a wonderful candidate for those who want to try propagation techniques.
 But please be careful when handling since they are one of the most noxious of the gorgonians known to scientists.
+It may be helpful to keep the colony on a rock that isn’t connected to any of the rock work, or they may spread and take over some corals.

 To learn more about these fascinating Octocorals see: